Tax & Loan Information

 Education Tax Benefit Information

 The University is concerned that our students and parents have the necessary information to take advantage of these credits to assist with the expenses of higher education.
-To do this, we send each January in addition to the information required by the Internal Revenue Service and offer below direct links to information about the tax benefits available.
-These benefits consist of tax deductions and/or credits depending on the individual's circumstances.
+To do this, we send each January the information required by the Internal Revenue Service and offer below direct links to information about the tax benefits available.
+These benefits consist of tax deductions and/or credits.
+Eligibility and which is best varies depending on the individual's circumstances.
 More information at:

-There are other articles below on credits and other tax issues, including tax credits, dependents, 529 plans and personal finance issues.
+There are other articles below on credits and other tax issues, including tax credits, dependents, 529 plans, how to read a Form 1098 and personal finance issues.
 Check them all out.

 For information on your loan, please contact the provider listed below.
 Information on different loans available and applying for loans is available at the Financial Aid Office: